erfanw/QUIC_LB/README.md

 I assume that you are using the ETH-P4 VM [link](https://github.com/nsg-ethz/p4-learning).
 Please refer to their tutorial to set up the environment and run the code.

-Also, picoquic needs to be installed [link](https://github.com/private-octopus/picoquic).
-Notice that prior to installing picoquic, you need to install picotls [link](https://github.com/h2o/picotls).
+Also, picoquic needs to be installed.
+Please refer to [link](https://github.com/private-octopus/picoquic).
+Notice that prior to installing picoquic, you need to install picotls.
+Please refer to [link](https://github.com/h2o/picotls).

 In the picoquic directory, please create two folders called `client_files` and `server_files`.
 Create an `index.html` in the `server_files` and write something in it.